seangwright/kentico-xperience-13-style-guide/docs/guide/aspnet-core.md

 - Use fluent patterns for `ConfigureServices` and `Configure`

+### <ConsiderIcon /> Group Extensions Based on Sub-System

+- Extensions tell a story about what features your app has

 ### <EssentialIcon /> Use Reflection vs Manual DI Registration

 - Use reflection for registering types with many implementations